ElzevanderWerf/LoLa/exp2/Experiment2.md

 	(this took around 3 minutes)

-### PREPARING EXPERIMENT 1
+### Preparing experiment 1
-**(See folder exp1.
-Pilot experiment files end with 0)**
+**See materials folder**
-1. For readability, I wrote `makeCSV.py` to combine the above mentioned `tmp` files into CSVs for each task (`nli-items.csv` and `fr-items.csv`):
+1. For readability, I wrote `makeCSV.py` to combine the above mentioned `tmp` files into CSVs for each task (`nli-items1.csv`, `nli-items2.csv`, `nli-items3.csv`, and `fr-items123.csv`), found in the folder `experimental_items`:

 		>python makecsv.py
+2. For the NLI questions, I created one hypothesis per formula, and added whether the correct answer should be *Yes* or *No*.
+See the file `nli-hypotheses 123.csv` in the folder `experimental_items`.
-2. The Python script in `createForms.py` writes 3 different Google Apps Script files to the folder `formScripts`, thereby creating 3 different surveys in Google Forms, each with a different set of experimental items, according to a Latin Square Design.
+3. The Python script in `createForms.py` writes 3 different Google Apps Script files to the folder `formScripts`, thereby creating 3 different surveys in Google Forms, each with a different set of experimental items, according to a Latin Square Design.
-TODO delete fr-items0.csv nli-items0.csv createForms0.py makeCSV0.py when unnecessary

-## RESULTS ANALYSIS
+## Results analysis
-**See folders exp2/results and exp2/analysis**
+**See results and analysis folders**
+1. The results were downloaded from Google Forms as TSV files in `results/TSVs`.
+The script in `analysis/preprocessing.py` performs some preprocessing to make them more readible and transform them into CSVs, written to the folder `results/CSVs`.
+2. The python scripts `personalQs.py`, `nli.py`, and `fr.py` perform several analyses on the results, writing the results to the command line.